-On the hardwood, Blinstrub has posted a magnificent 500-257 (.661) record over 28 seasons.
-During her tenure, Babson has made seven appearances in the NCAA Tournament, including trips to the Sweet 16 in 1993 and 1994, regional trips in 1999, 2009, and 2012, and back-to-back appearances in the Elite 8 in 2010 and 2011.
-In addition, Babson won the 1986 MAIAW State Championship and captured conference titles in 1991, 1993, 1999, 2009, 2010, 2011, and 2012.
+On the hardwood, Blinstrub has posted a magnificent 605-294 (.673) record over 33 seasons.
+During her tenure, Babson has made 10 appearances in the NCAA Tournament, including trips to the Sweet 16 in 1993, 1994 and 2017, regional trips in 1999, 2009, and 2012, and back-to-back appearances in the Elite 8 in 2010 and 2011.
+In addition, Babson won the 1986 MAIAW State Championship and captured conference titles in 1991, 1993, 1999, 2009, 2010, 2011, 2012, and 2013.
 The Beavers have also appeared in the ECAC Tournament eight times, including a trip in 2005.
-Blinstrub was named conference Coach of the Year in 1990, 1993, 2005, 2009, 2010, and 2011, and she won District I and New England Coach of the Year honors following both the 1993 and 2011 seasons.
-Blinstrub was inducted into the Babson Athletics Hall of Fame in 2011 after guiding the Beavers to a magnificent 30-1 record - including 30 straight wins - before finally suffering their only defeat in the National Quarterfinals.

 A native of Newton, Mass., Blinstrub came to Babson in 1984 after serving as coach and athletics director at Mount Alvernia and Brimmer and May School in Newton.
 In addition to Babson's Hall of Fame, she is a also member of the Northeast Women's Hall of Fame and the Athletics Hall of Fame at her alma mater Bridgewater State.

 |1984-85||14-9||-----||MAIAW Tournament Finalist|

 |1987-88||21-8||9-1||ECAC Tournament, NEW 6 Tournament Finalist|